 other supernatural beings sink in oblivion.
 These Enlightened

-Beings, regardless of their positions in the pantheon, were generally
+Beings, regardless of their positions in the pan

 regarded as persons who in their past lives cultivated virtues,